The Terminator (Sega video game)

-The Terminator is a 1992 video game published for several Sega consoles, including the Sega Genesis, the Master System, and the portable Game Gear.
+The Terminator is a 1992 video game developed by Probe Software and published by Virgin Games for the Sega Genesis, Master System, and Game Gear.
 It is based on the 1984 film of the same name.
-The game was developed by Probe Software and published by Virgin Games.
 The Terminator was praised for its graphics and sound, but criticized for its gameplay.

 Gameplay

 The Terminator is a platform shoot 'em up game.
 It takes place across several levels, based on locations from the film.
 The player takes control of Kyle Reese, a soldier fighting in the human resistance against Skynet and its machine army.
 In the first level, set in 2029, Kyle must infiltrate a Skynet facility while fighting various machines along the way.
 He eventually finds a time machine and travels to Los Angeles 1984 to protect Sarah Connor, who one day will give birth to the human resistance leader, John Connor.

 At the end of each subsequent level, the player faces off against the Terminator, who has been sent from the future to kill Sarah.
 The player can use various weapons throughout the game, including grenades and shotguns.
 During the second level, the player traverses the streets of Los Angeles, encountering enemies such as punks and police officers; the latter cannot be killed.
 Kyle and Sarah are eventually taken into custody and must escape the police station after the Terminator launches an attack on it.
 The final level is a battle set in a factory, where the Terminator is crushed by machinery.